heylittlehouse/lil-twitter/README.md

 ### Summary

-Your mission: build a one-page app using Javascript to render a simple dashboard for a Twitter clone.
+Your mission: build a one-page app using Javascript to render a simple dashboard (the default homepage) for a Twitter clone.

-You'll be responsible for implementing the JS, HTML, and CSS, giving the application a beautiful, usable interface that's logically-structured and uses your Rails-API- or Sinatra-based API for JSON data transfer.
+You'll be responsible for implementing the JS, HTML, and CSS, giving the application a beautiful, usable interface that's logically-structured and uses your Sinatra- or Rails-API-based API for JSON data transfer.

 ### Setting up the Application

 Generate your application using Rails-API or Sinatra.
-You'll need to serve an `index.html` page (served via the `public` directory in Rails-API, or via a `get '/'` route in Sinatra) that references your JS and CSS.
+You'll need to serve an `index.html` page (served via the `public` directory in Rails-API, or via a root `get '/'` route in Sinatra) that references your JS and CSS.

-All of your JS scripts should be referenced from this `index.html` file, either via individual script tags or via a module loader like RequireJS.
+All of your JS scripts should be referenced from this `index.html` file, either via individual script tags or via a module loader like [RequireJS](http://requirejs.org/).

+You ARE allowed to use third-party libs on this application.
+Go nuts with CSS grids and frameworks, JS libraries, and premade image assets.

 ### Releases